 Alexander Fiske-Harrison began writing and acting at university, working as a book reviewer for The Word, acting in plays such as The Only Jealousy of Emer (directed by Hugh Dancy) and he won the Oxford New Writing Prize in 1998 with his own play The Death Of An Atheist.

 He went on to train at the Stella Adler Conservatory in New York when Marlon Brando was chairman (he was consultant on the BAFTA nominated documentary Listen To Me Marlon.)
-He also trained in London and Paris with The Actor’s Studio member Jack Waltzer, former acting coach to Dustin Hoffman and the only living student of both Lee Strasberg and Stella Adler.
-He has acted in independent film in England and Italy and on the stage in Hamburg and London.
+He also trained in London and Paris with The Actor’s Studio member Jack Waltzer, former acting coach to Dustin Hoffman and the only living student of both Lee Strasberg and Stella Adler, teachers to the likes of Robert De Niro and Al Pacino.
+Alexander has acted in independent film in England and Italy and on the stage in New York, London and Hamburg.
 His West End debut was in The Pendulum, which he also wrote, in 2008.

-Later that year he was commissioned to write a book on bullfighting and (despite strong ethical qualms) became a bullfighter in Spain for a year as part of his research.
+Later that year he was commissioned to write a book on bullfighting and (despite strong ethical qualms) became a bullfighter in Spain for two years as part of his research.
 Into The Arena: The World Of the Spanish Bullfight was published by Profile Books in 2011 and was shortlisted for the William Hill Sports Book Of The Year Award that year.

 He has worked as a reader for the literary scout Maria B. Campbell in New York selecting books for film companies such as DreamWorks SKG and publishers around the world including Little, Brown & Co. on the UK, Plon in France, Mondadori in Italy, Berlin Verlag in Germany and Kodansha in Japan.
 He has reviewed books for The Times Literary Supplement, Financial Times, The Times and The Spectator.

-His own books include Wallpaper* City Guide: Seville (Phaidon 2013), Fiesta: How To Survive The Bulls Of Pamplona (Mephisto Press, 2014) and contributions to various anthologies.
+His other books include Wallpaper* City Guide: Seville (Phaidon 2013), Fiesta: How To Survive The Bulls Of Pamplona (Mephisto Press, 2018), Wallpaper* City Guide: Madrid (Phaidon 2019) and contributions to various anthologies.
+His other television appearances include Discovery Channel, BBC, CNN and Al-Jazeera.

 Thomas Fink studied physics at Caltech, Cambridge and Ecole Normale and was a Junior Fellow at Cambridge.
 He is now a Charge de Recherché in the French CNRS and Director and Fellow of the London Institute for Mathematical Sciences, which he founded in 2011.